File Preparation Tips FAQ

 The Pantone Matching System (PMS) is a color reproduction standard in which colors all across the spectrum are each identified by a unique, independent number.
 The use of PMS allows printers to precisely match colors and maintain color consistency throughout the printing process.

-The HP Indigo software automatically matches Pantone colors through spot-color mapping and special look up tables.
+The HP Indigo Digital Press will automatically match Pantone colors through spot-color mapping and special look up tables.
 Therefore, Pantone colors don't have to be reformulated or changed.
-Please keep the names of all Pantones color exactly as they appear in the software application for best results instead of converting them to CMYK.
+Please keep all Pantones color exactly as they appear in the software application for best results instead of converting them to CMYK.

-We also accept Microsoft Excel and Google Sheets documents.
-Please make sure your data is properly formatted with each piece of data in separate cells.
+We accept Microsoft Excel and Google Sheets documents for variable printing jobs.
+Please make sure your data is properly formatted with each piece of data is in separate cells.
 The top row should contain the header name for each column.